 The Derwent Poetry Festival

-This unique annual publishing festival launches most of our new collections and pamphlets alongside our annual anthology and the latest issue of Iota.
+This unique annual publishing festival has been running since 2006 and launches most of our new collections, pamphlets alongside our annual latest issue of Iota.
 The Festival events are held on the atmospheric upper floors of Masson Mills, on the outskirts of Matlock Bath.
 It's Just over two hours from Kings Cross St Pancras by train, with the last part of the journey from Derby to Matlock Bath taking visitors deep into the Derwent Valley, with Matlock Bath station nestling at the base of one of the highest inland limestone cliffs in England.
 It's close to the MI and M6, and well worth the journey from anywhere in the country.
 Festival guests and visitors from further afield travel by air to the nearby East Midlands Airport.

 Submissions and Publishing Opportunities